top of page

 F: His Lordship desires to know who it was that did him the honour of wishing to see him

-E: Oh, tell his Lordship that it is the Lady who wrote to him on Friday - defending him from slanders re. his pact with the Devil
+E: er? - oh, tell his Lordship that it is the Lady who wrote to him on Friday - defending him from slanders re. his pact with the Devil

-F(does his best): Aye - well - other ladies wrote to him on the very same subject that very same day (Eliza starts crying in agitation) - oh er! my master will receive you
+F(does his best): Aye - well - other ladies wrote to him on the very same subject that very same day (Eliza starts crying in agitation) - ah, lass! my master will receive you (thinks: he will - then he'll dig me with a dinner fork!)

-MM: 'op along Missy 'ere I draw 'yer cork (performs arcane hand gestures)
+MM: 'op along ye bold Missy (performs arcane hand gestures) - 'ere I draw 'yer cork

 F coughs to announce E